-Depending on the complexity and size of the program that will be evaluated, you may need three or more people involved in the evaluation process.
+Depending on the complexity and size of the program to be evaluated, you may need three or more people involved in the evaluation process.

 - Project Director: For smaller projects, the Project Director can usually conduct all of the evaluation activities.

-- Independent External Evaluator: Many larger grants require that an independent external evaluator who can design the data collection tools and then analyze the data that is collected.
+- Independent External Evaluator: Many larger grants require an independent external evaluator who can design the data collection tools and then analyze the data collected.